Columbia Normal Academy

 Beasley was also president of Columbia Business College, a few blocks away on Broadway.
 In 1908 he announced that he would close the normal school to concentrate on the business college.

 The 1903 Columbia Normal Academy building.
 Image from the 1908 Mirror, courtesy of the State Historical Society of Missouri

 Bricks and Mortar

-In 1903 CNA moved into a new brick building, three stories over a basement, built by I.L.
+In 1903 C.N.A. moved into a new brick building, three stories over a basement, built by I.L.
 Davis.
 Located at the corner of Cherry Street and 10th Avenue, it was only a few blocks from the University of Missouri campus.
-Apparently some of the space--likely the top floor-- was used for boarding female students.
+Apparently some of the space--likely the top floor-- was used to house female students.
 In 1908 when Professor Beasley closed the school, he rented the building to the University for use as a laboratory high school.

 Colors: Orange and Black

 The yearbook shows that C.N.A. fielded teams in baseball, basketball and football.
 Opponents included four-year colleges (Westminster), independent teams (Centralia Boilermakers), junior varsities (University of Missouri), military academies (Missouri and Kemper) and the local Columbia High School.
 Results often were not positive; they included a 90-0 loss to Kemper in 1905.

 In 1899 the St. Louis Republic reported that Columbia Normal Academy was one of the "high school-and-above" institutions participating in the first Missouri state field day to be held in Columbia.
 Washington University and William Jewell College were among the higher education schools.
 In 1907 C.N.A. sent two athletes to the University of Chicago Interscholastic Track Meet.